GrahamLea/simple-log/release/README.txt

 COMMONS LOGGING

-If you plan use Simple Log's CommonsLoggingAdapter with Jakarta Commons Logging, you will also need
+If you plan use Simple Log's CommonsLoggingAdapter with Apache Commons Logging, you will also need
 to:

 1. Include the simple-log-commons-logging.jar in your classpath.